cyrillglockner/bonsaiai.github.io/source/includes/inkling2-guide/_overview.html.md

 Inkling is a special-purpose language (sometimes referred to as a domain-specific language), meaning that it is intended for writing programs for a particular domain.
 It is not designed as a general-purpose language, which allows you to write anything you can imagine.
 C++, Python, Ruby, and Java are all examples of general-purpose programming languages.

-### Inkling is a Functional language

-In a functional programming language, a function defines a scope and can only modify what is in that scope.
-In Inkling, every concept takes data as input and sends data as output.
-Each concept is self-contained, and there is no shared information between concepts unless you explicitly declare it.
-This means that no information is kept as state unless you specifically declare it.
-This makes Inkling a [functional programming][4] language.

 **For example:**

 * Python and Javascript can be programmed in a functional way, but they are not pure functional languages.